 FAQs

-How much should a 20-page website cost?
+How much does a 20-page website cost in Singapore?

 A 20-page website in Singapore typically costs between SGD 5,000 and SGD 15,000, depending on the design complexity, number of custom features, and the agency’s expertise.